 Weather is always a wild card, but you can be more prepared by knowing the typical weather of a date and the forecast for it.
 Check out our weather tools to help plan your wedding date.
 After choosing a setting, season, and date for your wedding, it would be great to have good weather!

 1. See our Weather History tool to get a sense of the typical weather for your location and wedding date.

-The weather tools above will tell you if it may rain on your wedding day.
+The weather tools above will tell you if it might rain on your wedding day.
 Use the tools to find out what’s “average” for rainfall during that time as well as what’s forecasted.

 If you’re planning an outdoor ceremony where spring showers are likely, you’re covered if you rent a tent large enough to accommodate the food, guests, and music!

 Perhaps you’re dreaming of a romantic beach wedding?
 If so, you might want to consider the tide predictions so the ceremony doesn’t end up being all wet!
 See the high and low tides for your area with our Tide Predictions Calculator.

 In many places, this is the season when Mother Nature puts on her most colorful show of the year and, with the cooler days, it’s the perfect season for a wedding.
-See this projected peak foliage map to choose the best date for your ceremony.
+See our Fall Foliage Forecast to choose the best date for your ceremony.

 What could be more beautiful than a winter wedding?
 As the days get shorter, it’s important to know when the sun will be setting, especially for photography.
 Plan memorable outdoor shots by using our Sunrise and Sunset calculator.